-If you die before plan payments begin and you are single or have been married for less than one year, your beneficiary will receive the full amount of your account.
-You may choose the form in which your account will be paid to your beneficiary (either a cash lump sum or a purchase of a single life annuity), or you may leave that choice to your beneficiary.
+If you die before benefit payments begin and you are single or have been married for less than one year, your beneficiary will receive the entire amount of your account in a lump sum payment.

-If you have been married for at least one year at the time of your death, but before your plan payments begin, your spouse will be paid in the form of a Qualified Preretirement Survivor Annuity (QPSA).
-The amount of the payment will be the actuarial equivalent of 50% of the balance in your account on the date of your death.
+If you have been married for at least one year at the time of your death, but before your Plan payments begin, your death benefit will be paid to your designated beneficiary.
+For purposes of designating a beneficiary, your individual account is divided into two equal portions: a spousal rights portion and a non-spousal rights portion.

+The spousal rights portion will be paid in the form of a Qualified Preretirement Survivor Annuity (QPSA) unless your spouse consents to another person being designated as the beneficiary of the spousal rights portion.
+The QPSA is the actuarial equivalent of 50% of the balance of your account on the date of your death.
 Benefit payments will begin the first of the month following the month in which you die and will continue until your spouse dies.
+Your spouse may elect to waive the QPSA form of payment and elect a lump sum distribution of 50% of the balance of your account on the date of your death.